An exponential Integrator for finite volume discretization of nonlinear parabolic differential equation: Introduction

 In this work, we combine a finite volume method with the first order exponential time differencing scheme of order 1 (ETD1).
-Although both discretization techniques have been together used for solving evolutionary problems like \eqref{adr} (see \cite {Antoine,TLGspe,TLGspe1}), a proper combination of rigorous proof of them has been lacking so far.
+Although both discretization techniques have been together used for solving evolutionary problems like \eqref{adr} (see \cite {Antoine,TLGspe,TLGspe1}), a proper combination of rigorous convergence proof of them has been lacking so far.
+Furthermore the nonlinear term is assumed to be locally Lipschitz, which covers many reaction functions in geo-engineering applications.

 The paper is organised as follows.
-In \secref{sec:semi} we present the semi group formulation.
-In \secref{sec:FVm} and \secref{sec:etd} we present the space and time discretization.
-We then state and discuss our main result in \secref{sec:th1} and present the proof of the convergence theorem.
-We end by presenting some simulations in \secref{sec:simulation}, these are applied both to a linear example where we can compute an exact solution as well as a more realistic model (SPE10 case \cite{Christie2001a}).
+In \secref{sec:semi}, we present the semi group formulation of \eqref{adr}, the existence and uniqueness of the solution along with some proprieties of the mild solution.
+In \secref{sec:FVm}, we present the finite volume space discretization of \eqref{adr}, the existence and the uniqueness of the corresponding semi-discrete problem, and the $L^{2}$ error estimate between the exact solution and the semi-discrete solution.
+We end by presenting in \secref{sec:etd} The time discretization of the semi-discrete problem based on ETD1 scheme is presented in \secref{sec:etd}, along with the convergence proof of the fully discrete scheme based on finite volume method and ETD1 scheme.
+We end by providing numerical simulations to sustain the theoretical results in \secref{sim}.
+These results also show the efficiency of the ETD1 scheme compared to the standard time integrators, from which ETD1 scheme is ten times faster that the standard implicit scheme.